strapdata/elassandra-google-k8s-marketplace/README.md

 The script recreates the schema and uploads data to your cluster.

-# Updating elassandra
+# Updating Elassandra

-Before upgrading, we recommend to snapshot your data.
+Before upgrading, it is recommended to snapshot your data.

 ## Update the cluster nodes

 ### Patch the StatefulSet with the new image

-Set your installation name and Kubernetes namespace:
+Set up your installation name and Kubernetes namespace:

 ```shell
 export APP_INSTANCE_NAME=elassandra-1